Heterogeneous multiscale methods for rough-wall laminar viscous flow: Introduction

+Sometimes effective boundary conditions can be rigorously justified from first principles.
+Relevant to the present work is the Navier-slip law for viscous laminar flow.
+Other examples include the the Leontovitch boundary conditions for electromagnetic wave scattering, and the Beavers-Joseph-Saffman law for viscous, laminar flow over a porous bed.
+There are other well-known wall-laws for which a theoretical justification is lacking, however.
+The logarithmic law-of-the-wall for wall-bounded turbulent flows \cite{Millikan:1938tv,piomelli:2002} and the electro-osmotic slip velocity (and associated zeta potential) for electrokinetic flows \cite{squires_bazant_2004,yariv:2012} are two examples.

+The focus here will be on viscous laminar flow over a rough boundary that varies with characteristic amplitude and period $0<\epsilon\ll 1$.
+The problem is well understood mathematically and has been extensively analyzed with the tools of asymptotic homogenization theory.
+Rigorous estimates have been obtained for the linear, Stokes case \cite{amirat}, and for Poiseuille \cite{jager} and Couette \cite{jager_couette} flows governed by the stationary Navier-Stokes equations in channel geometries with periodic roughness, as well as random, ergodic roughness \cite{basson2008,dalibard}.
+In Ref.~\cite{mikelic2013} the authors obtain rigorous convergence results for more general, three-dimensional flows under the assumption that the solution to the corresponding problem with the no-slip boundary condition imposed along a smooth boundary possesses a smooth solution.
+Related mathematical studies also include \cite{jager_porous} for channel flow over a porous bed, \cite{Bresch2005,gerard_varet:2003} for meteorological flows, and \cite{achdou1,achdou2,artola} for Maxwell's equations.

-The basic goal is to model the effect of the rough boundary on the flow in the domain interior and thus remove the $\epsilon$-scale from the problem.
-Computational techniques based on domain decomposition and asymptotic homgenization theory have been previously proposed for this purpose \cite{pironneau,achdou:1998dd}.
-Similar strategies have also been explored for compressible flows over rough surfaces \cite{deolmi__2017} and for shape optimization with the purpose of minimizing drag for both laminar and turbulent incompessible flows, assuming the roughness is within the viscous sublayer \cite{friedmann:2010,friedmann:2011}.
+There additionally exists several numerical studies of rough-wall viscous flow.
+Computational techniques based on domain decomposition \cite{achdou:1998dd} and asymptotic expansions \cite{pironneau} have been previously proposed for modeling the effect of surface roughness on the flow in the domain interior.
+Similar strategies have also been explored for compressible flows over rough surfaces \cite{deolmi__2017} and for shape optimization with the purpose of minimizing drag for both laminar and turbulent incompressible flows, assuming the roughness is within the viscous sublayer \cite{friedmann:2010,friedmann:2011}.
+More recently, Bottaro and Naqvi \cite{bottaro:2020} and L\={a}cis, Bagheri, and coauthors \cite{Lacis:2017,Sudhakar2019HigherOH} used asymptotic expansions to develop high-order wall-laws for flows over rough surfaces and porous media, respectively.
+In the latter groups' work, wall-laws for rough surfaces are included as a limiting case.

-Our goal is to derive the Navier-slip effective boundary condition by a local high-resolution simulation coupled to the coarser scale simulation in the interior following the framework of the heterogeneous multiscale method (HMM) \cite{abdulle:2012,hmm_intro,hmm_review}.
-This coarser scale simulation will use the effective boundary condition.
+The goal in this work is to derive the wall-law that describes the average effect of surface roughness on the large scale flow by local, high-resolution `microscale' simulations.
+These are in turn coupled to a coarse-scale simulation in the interior following the framework of the heterogeneous multiscale method (HMM) \cite{abdulle:2012,hmm_review}.
+This `macroscale' simulation will use the effective boundary condition along a smooth boundary.

-The HMM framework has been applied to the slip line problem mentioned above.
-The local high-resolution model is then molecular dynamics.
-The outer coarser scale model is the Navier-Stokes equations, which gets an effective boundary condition at the slip line from the molecular dynamics simulation, \cite{hmm_microfluidics,hmm_review}.